-Texas Shooter's History Raises Questions About Mental Health and Mass Murder
+Texas Shooter's History Raises Questions About Mental Health And Mass Murder

 Devin Kelley, the man we now know killed more than two dozen people at a Texas church on Sunday, escaped a mental health facility before the Air Force could try him on charges that he beat his wife and baby stepson back in 2012.